-and annual reviews where their views are an integral part.
+Parents and carers are supported in attending, and are actively involved in, all TAC meetings and annual reviews where their views are an integral part.

-All documentation is presented in a format that is accessible to parents where appropriate.
+All documentation can be presented in a format that is accessible to parents where appropriate.